-The Associate of Science RN program is a 5-semester curriculum.
-The RN program accepts up to 20 qualified applicants in both fall and spring semesters.
+The Associate of Science program is a 5-semester curriculum.
+16 students will be admitted in this program in Fall and 8 students in the Spring.

 Admission to the program also requires completion of the Helena College application for admission and the nursing program application.
 Nursing applications are available through the nursing department at the Donaldson Campus of Helena College.
 Deadlines can be obtained from the nursing department and will be posted on the webpage.
 A regular student may apply while enrolled in the prerequisite courses with acceptance to the program to be determined after the current completed semester grades are finalized.
-Included in the application process is a general physical examination and all immunization records: tuberculosis testing using the PPD or chest x-ray; Covid-19 vaccine; Hepatitis B vaccine series; MMR series or titer; Varicella (chicken pox) vaccination or titer; Tetanus; annual flu vaccine and Hepatitis A. Clinical healthcare settings may require nursing students be fully vaccinated for Covid-19 as a condition of attending clinicals in that facility.
-HC Nursing students must comply with the requirements of the clinical agencies where assigned in order to complete the clinical coursework and progress on in the program.
+Included in the application process is a general physical examination and all immunization records: tuberculosis testing using the PPD or chest x-ray; Covid19 vaccine; Hepatitis B vaccine series; MMR series or titer; Varicella (chicken pox) vaccination or titer; Tetanus; annual flu vaccine and Hepatitis A.